 Another outtake has the bird suddenly malfunctioning in mid-take, complete with metallic creaking and pneumatic actuator noises.

-Given their Direct-to-Video nature, the mediocre CGI used in the BIONICLE movies can be forgiven, however there are a handful of errors that could have been easily avoided with simply paying attention to the animation.
+Given their Direct-to-Video nature, the mediocre CGI used in the BIONICLE movies can be forgiven, however there are a handful of errors that could have been easily avoided:

-The floating mountain slope in Mask of Light.
+The floating mountain slope.
 As Kopaka braces for the Rahkshi's attack, one of the mountains in the background seems to be made up of only one slope, with the snow magically clinging onto its sides.

-The fourth film, The Legend Reborn, being animated by a different companynote At least on the American end.
+Being animated by a different companynote At least on the American end.
 Wang Film Productions, who worked on the trilogy was still utilized, fared better with sharp-eyed fans.
-With a lot of attention was paid to the worn, scraped look of the characters' armor, and overall to the textures of their world.
-Still, rocks tended to look like huge polygons, large plains like empty, flat, monotone surfaces, Kiina's animation model clearly jumped out from behind her darkened silhouette, and the introduction scene with Mata Nui's giant robot body and the ocean... let's be honest, was utterly terrible in terms of animation — not because of one large goof, but because every aspect of the scene is flawed to a degree: the rendering of the water, the physics, the scale, and the movements and textures of the robot itself are all noticeably messed up.
-Also, the island was supposed to have been "cleaned" by the Bohrok by this point.
-Other notable examples include:
+Still, there are issues, like when Kiina's animation model jumps out from behind her darkened silhouette.
+More famously, the introduction scene with Mata Nui's giant robot body and the ocean is flawed in every aspect: the rendering of the water, the physics, the scale, and the movements and textures of the robot itself are all sub-par.

-The Skrall squad running in place at the start of the battle between Mata Nui and Tuma.
+The Skrall squad running in place at the start of the final battle scene.

 Berix's poorly and inaccurately animated shadow when he's running in the Hot Springs.